TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/java/index.md

 {% endraw %}

-Prime Number in Java was written by:
+[Prime Number](https://sampleprograms.io/projects/prime-number) in [Java](https://sampleprograms.io/languages/java) was written by:

+- Ewerton Queiroz
+- Ganesh Naik
 - Juan D Frias

-- Ganesh Naik
-- Ewerton Queiroz
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 01 2020 14:54:28.
 The solution was first committed on Oct 10 2019 02:15:05.
 As a result, documentation below may be outdated.